 Mellor AL, Munn DH.
 Creating immune privilege: active local suppression that benefits friends, but protects foes.
 Nat Rev Immunol 2008;8(1):74-80.
 Erratum in: Nat Rev Immunol 2008;8(2):160.

 Mellor AL, Munn DH.
 Tryptophan catabolism and T-cell tolerance: immunosuppression by starvation?
 Immunol Today 1999;20(10):469-73.

 Muller AJ, Sharma MD, Chandler PR, DuHadaway JB, Everhart ME, Johnson BA, Kahler DJ, Pihkala J, Soler AP, Munn DH, Prendergast GC, Mellor AL. Chronic inflammation that facilitates tumor progression creates local immune suppression by inducing indoleamine 2,3 dioxygenase.
 Proc Natl Acad Sci USA.
 2008 Nov 4;104:17073-17078.

-- Professor, Medical College of Georgia, Cellular Biology and Anatomy, College of Graduate Studies, Georgia Health Sciences University; Georgia Research Alliance Eminent Scholar in Immunogenetics
+- Professor, Medical College of Georgia, Cellular Biology and Anatomy, College of Graduate Studies, Georgia Regents University; Georgia Research Alliance Eminent Scholar in Immunogenetics

 - Associate director, Institute of Molecular Medicine and Genetics